Auscript is the exclusive provider of recording and transcription services to Queensland Courts.

 Access to audio must be granted by the Department of Justice in all instances for both parties and non-parties.

 Access to transcripts for non-parties, and in certain cases parties, must be approved by the Department of Justice.

 Delivery of the electronic transcript seconds behind the spoken word both in the Courtroom and to remote clients, giving you the ability to flag events and take notes in the transcript instantaneously.
 Make an enquiry now.

 Final transcript of whole day’s proceedings are delivered by 6 pm.
-Same Day transcripts must be ordered before 9 am on the day the matter occurs.
+Same Day transcripts must be ordered and confirmed* before 9 am on the day the matter occurs.
 If matters sit past 4:30 pm, a partial will be delivered by 6 pm.
 The remaining transcript will arrive by 9:30 am the next business day.

 Final transcript delivered within 24-hours of order confirmation.
 Where the day after receipt of the order is a non business day, the transcript will be delivered on the next business day.